Why we do what we do

 Solace & Thrive prides itself on our clients receiving the best and most personalised care.
 Our guiding philosophy is that therapy should be both personalised and evidence-based, and underscored by a strong rapport.
 We strive to ensure that the therapy space is one in which clients feel supported, heard and understood.

-Tamera Clancy
+Dr Tamera Clancy

-BA(Hons) MA(Dist) PGDipClinPsych PGDipHealSc(PerinatalPsychiatry), MAPS, MACPA
+BA(Hons) MA(Dist) PGDipClinPsych PGDipHealSc(PerinatalPsychiatry), PhD., MAPS

 Registration Number: PSY0001632278